wrapperband/Tame-Uppermill-FloodRisk/README.md

 The maximum level chart shows that the frequency of floods is current low.
 However, the level of floods is consistent high.

 Analysis of the number of flood conditions shows the river level is generally low, then shoots up metres during a flood.
-Again indecating increased run off speed.
+Again indicating increased run off speed.

 The data analysed is from daily averages of the raw data - it underestimates the rate of change.
 This chart shows the raw change for one day.
 The raw data should be made available at some stage.
 [Ref1].